blinkbitcoin/dev.blink.sv/docs/self-host/b-deployment/b-backend-servers.md

 For a fork, you can still use that same apollo studio link and configure the regular graphql endpoint and subscriptions endpoint separately.

-## How to run integration tests with Galoy as a dependency
+## How to run integration tests with Blink as a dependency

-Take a look at the [Quickstart](https://github.com/GaloyMoney/blink/tree/main/quickstart) if you want to take it for a spin.
+Take a look at the [Quickstart](https://github.com/blinkbitcoin/blink/tree/main/quickstart) if you want to take it for a spin.

 ## Known issues